-2. Can searches be conducted?
+2. Can searches be conducted? - new changes

 Certificates of good standing, whilst available electronically, are not a customary feature in relation to the execution of transactions with Jersey companies.

-4. Other searches – how are these being conducted?
+4. Other searches – normal services

 Bankruptcy enquiries continue to be serviced by the Viscount’s Department but contingencies are in place should they be unable to respond to enquiries.
 There is an online list of the bankrupt estates under the Viscount’s administration.